 - Commit to participate in evaluation activities in support of project deliverables, such as post- participation surveys, focus groups or interviews, a potential site visit from project staff, gathering information from community members about transformed space and services, etc.

 - Be able to work within the cost reimbursement process for allowable expenses associated with your library’s space transformation, per the terms defined above.

 - Be willing to sign a memorandum of understanding, or MOU, with OCLC to clarify expectations and parameters for participation.

-Fifteen public libraries will be selected for participation.
-All applicants will be notified of their selection status by Monday, November 28, 2016.
+All applicants will be notified of their selection status by Friday, February 15, 2019.

 Yes, small branches of larger library districts are eligible to apply to participate, if they can confirm that the primary neighborhood or community served by their specific branch has a verifiable population under 25,000.

 Would a rural library district that covered one or more counties be eligible to apply on behalf of one of their branches serving their local community?

 Applications need to come directly from the branch or building that is interested in participating, and, ideally, from the specific individual who would be the representative on this project.

 Tribal libraries are eligible to apply, assuming they meet all other criteria.